richebiswas/Python-Data-Analysis/README.md

 Matplotlib/
 ```

+## Topics Practiced

+* Numerical computing with NumPy
+* Data manipulation and analysis with Pandas
+* Data visualization with Matplotlib
+* Working with real-world datasets
+* Data filtering, grouping, and aggregation
+* Creating and customizing visualizations

+## Tools Used

+* Python
+* NumPy
+* Pandas
+* Matplotlib
+* Jupyter Notebook

+## Purpose

-This repository documents my hands-on practice while building a foundation in Python-based data analysis.
+This repository documents my hands-on practice while building a foundation in **Python-based data analysis and visualization**.